domotz/slate/source/index.html.md

 ### The Domotz Public API

-Get your API Key and Base URL from the Domotz Portal or contact us.
+Use the "API Key Endpoint" which you can retrieve from the Domotz Portal as the Base URL for your API calls.

 The Domotz Public API uses standard HTTP response codes, authentication, and verbs.
 JSON format is used in responses and accepted for request bodies.
 All date-time formats are expressed as yyyy-mm-ddThh:mm:ss.
 Date-time must be expressed in UTC.
 Specification of different TimeZones are not allowed.